-2.3.9 CONVERTIBLE ACADEMIC EMPLOYMENT CONTRACT
+2.3.9 Convertible academic employment contract

-- 2.3.9.1 A convertible academic employment contract is a fixed-term contract where the position is offered for a maximum period of three (3) years on the basis that the University will, at the expiration of the contract, convert the employment from fixed-term to continuing employment unless: - (a) the staff member has not met, to the University's satisfaction, the performance expectations set by the University and communicated to the staff member from time to time during the contract, consistent with the requirements of the position; or - (b) the position is no longer required by the University. - 2.3.9.2 The University may extend the period of the fixed-term contract referred to in clause 2.3.9.1 in accordance with any period of parental leave or other extended leave of absence. - 2.3.9.3 Where the Head of School (or equivalent) intends not to offer conversion to continuing employment at the expiry of the fixed-term contract under clause 2.3.9.1, they will refer the recommendation to the Executive Dean (or equivalent) who will make a final determination on the recommendation, and if the recommendation is based on the grounds specified in clause 2.3.9.1 (a) will consider whether the performance expectations were: - (a) communicated to the staff member from time to time during the employment; and - (b) reasonable; and - (c) met by the staff member. - 2.3.9.4 The staff member will receive a copy of any recommendation by the Head of School under clause 2.3.9.3 at least eight (8) weeks prior to the expiry of their contract and will have an opportunity to comment on the recommendation before a final determination is made by the Executive Dean (or equivalent).
+- 2.3.9.1 A convertible academic employment contract is a fixed-term convertible contract where the position is offered for a maximum period of two (2) years on the basis that the University will, at the expiration of the contract, convert the employment from fixed-term to continuing employment if: - (a) the staff member has met the reasonable performance expectations required of the position; and - (b) the position is required by the University. - 2.3.9.2 The University may extend the period of the fixed-term contract referred to in clause 2.3.9.1 in accordance with any period of parental leave or other extended leave of absence. - 2.3.9.3 Where the Head of School (or equivalent) intends not to offer conversion to continuing employment at the expiry of the fixed-term contract under clause 2.3.9.1, they will refer the recommendation to the Executive Dean (or equivalent) who will make a final determination. - 2.3.9.4 Performance cannot be used as a basis upon which to deny conversion unless performance expectations were reasonable and properly communicated and performance nonetheless remained less than satisfactory based on evidence. - 2.3.9.5 The staff member will receive a copy of any recommendation by the Head of School under clause 2.3.9.3 at least eight (8) weeks prior to the expiry of their contract and will have an opportunity to comment on the recommendation before a final determination is made by the Executive Dean (or equivalent).

-- 2.3.9.5 In circumstances where the Head of School has made a recommendation not to offer conversion, the University may, in its discretion, offer the staff member an extension of their fixed-term contract for a period of up to 12 months. - 2.3.9.6 A Convertible Academic Contract staff member may be required to serve a period of probation which will be for a period of no longer than six (6) months.
+- 2.3.9.6 In circumstances where the Executive Dean has assessed that the recommendation not to offer conversion complies with clause 2.3.9.1, the University may, in its discretion, offer the staff member an extension of their fixed-term contract for a period of up to 12 months, after which the conversion terms set out in this provision will again be applied. - 2.3.9.7 A Convertible Academic Employment Contract staff member may be required to serve a period of probation which will be for a period of no longer than six (6) months.

-2.3.10 ORGANISATIONAL CHANGE
+2.3.10 Organisational change

-- 2.3.10.1 Fixed-term employment may be offered to staff members in an identifiable work unit that: - (a) is a new unit performing one (1) or more functions or teaching one (1) or more programs, that have not been performed or taught previously and the prospective need or demand for which is uncertain or unascertainable at the time of establishment of the unit; - (b) is performing one (1) or more functions or teaching one (1) or more programs at a new location that is not less than 50km from any campus where those functions or programs have previously been taught or performed and where the prospective need or demand for those functions or programs is uncertain or unascertainable at the time of commencing them at the new location; - (c) experiences a sudden and unanticipated increase or decrease in enrolments; or - (d) is performing one (1) or more functions or teaching one (1) or more programs the provision of which will cease within a reasonably certain time, and a final decision has been made to disestablish part or all of the unit. - 2.3.10.2 Fixed-term employment categories in clauses 2.3.10.1 (a), (b) and (c) may be used for up to three (3) years from the date of the relevant functions or programs commencing, or the unanticipated increase or decrease in enrolments.
-Fixed-term positions offered under these categories may not be extended or renewed, may only be offered once and will be for a period of no more than three (3) years and not less than one (1) year. - 2.3.10.3 The fixed-term employment category in clause 2.3.10.1 (d) may be offered for a duration equivalent to the length of the phase-out of the unit or relevant part of the unit.
-Should the work continue at the end of the proposed phase-out time, the incumbent will be offered the further work as set out in clause 2.3.13.2.
+- 2.3.10.1 An organisational change contract is a fixed-term convertible contract where the position is offered for a maximum period of two (2) years and not less than one (1) year. - 2.3.10.2 Organisational change contracts may be offered to staff members in an identifiable work unit that: - (a) is a new unit performing one (1) or more functions or teaching one (1) or more programs, that have not been performed or taught previously and the prospective need or demand for which is uncertain or unascertainable at the time of establishment of the unit; - (b) is performing one (1) or more functions or teaching one (1) or more programs at a new location that is not less than 50km from any campus where those functions or programs have previously been taught or performed and where the prospective need or demand for those functions or programs is uncertain or unascertainable at the time of commencing them at the new location; or - (c) experiences a sudden and unanticipated increase or decrease in enrolments. - 2.3.10.3 At the expiration of the contract, the University will convert employment from fixed-term to continuing if the University determines there is an ongoing need for the position and provided the staff member has performed satisfactorily in the position.

-2.3.11 TEACHING FELLOWSHIPS
+2.3.11 Disestablished area